 - Pseudolymphoma: 1 in 10 people with Sjögren's syndrome can develop a condition called pseudolymphoma.
 This causes enlargement of the spleen (an organ in the left upper abdomen that helps the body fight infection and get rid of old red blood cells).
 It also causes enlargement of the lymph glands throughout the body.

 - Non-Hodgkin's lymphoma: in some people who develop pseudolymphoma, the pseudolymphoma can progress to a lymphoma, usually non-Hodgkin's lymphoma.
 It used to be thought this occurred in about one in ten people with pseudolymphoma but more recent research indicates it may be a lot less common.
 This is a type of cancer of the lymph glands.
 It tends to progress very slowly and in some cases may even go away without any treatment.
 The first symptom noticed with non-Hodgkin's lymphoma is usually swelling of the lymph glands, particularly in the neck.
 If you are diagnosed with Sjögren's syndrome, you should watch for the development of any lumps or swellings in your neck, groin or under your arms and report anything abnormal to your doctor.

 - Parotid gland tumours: these may be more common in Sjögren's syndrome.
 If you notice a hard/firm swelling in either of your parotid glands (located in the cheek area as described above), you should seek an urgent appointment with your doctor.

 Other problems associated with Sjögren's syndrome

-- Drug reactions: people with Sjögren's syndrome may be more prone to developing side-effects when they take certain drugs - for example, antibiotic medicines.
+- Medication reactions: people with Sjögren's syndrome may be more prone to developing side-effects when they take certain medicines - for example, antibiotic medicines.

 - Raynaud's phenomenon: the extremities of the body, usually the fingers and toes, change colour and may become painful, usually due to exposure to the cold.